-The International Programs Office (IPO) exists to support international students who are studying at the University of St. Francis.
-The IPO is guided by the Franciscan values of respect, integrity, service and compassion, and works to promote an environment in which students, faculty and staff can become aware of and involved with the global forces, people and perspectives that shape our world.
+International Student Services (ISS) exists to support international students who are studying at the University of St. Francis.
+We are guided by the Franciscan values of respect, integrity, service, and compassion and work to promote an environment in which students, faculty, and staff can become aware of and involved with global people and perspectives that shape our world.
 We welcome you, international students!

 Dr. Deborah Glenn